Two-Dimensional Quantization for Geometry-Aware Audio Coding: Method

 Thus, Q2D2 defines an implicit structured codebook without the need to learn embeddings.
 To integrate with neural encoders, we use lightweight linear out projection of the quantization space.
 As in FSQ and VQ, gradients are propagated using STE.
 This design preserves high codebook utilization and robustness, while capturing correlations between features through structured 2D grids.
 Q2D2 quantization process is illustrated in Fig.~\ref{fig:q2d2-fsq-vq} compared to FSQ and VQ.

-{ {Tiling algorithms: The following algorithms are pseudocode for construction of the \textbf{hexagonal (left)}, \textbf{rectangle (up right) and \textbf{rhombic (down right)}} tiling grids.
-In the pseudocode $l_{2j}$ and $l_{2j-1}$ denote the number of levels for the $x$ and $y$ axes per pair, respectively; $e_{2j-1}$ and $e_{2j}$ are their spread factors; $y_c$ and $x_c$ the coordinate grids; $x_o$ the offset of the grid ix $x$ axis; $g_h$ the hexagon tiling; $g_s$ the rectangle grid; $g_m$ the midpoints; \texttt{mg($x,y$)} forms all coordinate pairs $(x,y)$ on a 2D lattice. }}
+\paragraph{Tiling algorithms.} The tiling algorithms are pseudocode for construction of the \textbf{hexagonal (left)}, \textbf{rectangle (up right) and \textbf{rhombic (down right)}} grids.
+In the pseudocode $l_{2j}$ and $l_{2j-1}$ denote the number of levels for the $x$ and $y$ axes per pair, respectively; $e_{2j-1}$ and $e_{2j}$ are their spread factors; $y_c$ and $x_c$ the coordinate grids; $x_o$ the offset of the grid in $x$ axis; $g_h$ the hexagon tiling; $g_s$ the rectangle grid; $g_m$ the midpoints; \texttt{mg($x,y$)} forms all coordinate pairs $(x,y)$ on a 2D lattice.